-The sixth Open Studio event will be held over 16 days from 27 April – 12 May 2019 with 101 artists opening their studio, offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.
+The seventh Open Studio event will be held over 16 days from 25 April – 10 May 2019 with over 100 artists opening their studios, offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.

 Chair of the Board

 I enjoyed a 40 year marketing and advertising career in the U.K. and Australia, in many roles including; as the inaugural MD of Saatchi & Saatchi Australia, the vice Chairman of S&S London and ex CEO/Chairman of 303 Perth.
 I admire the creative artistic process, it has given me great pleasure over the years and this is an opportunity to give something back to the arts community.

 Julien as a chartered accountant has, over the years, been involved with voluntary organisations, such as Rotary International since 1984.
 His role has involved him in assisting with the finances & fund raising to ensure that the organisations are financially stable.
 With not an artistic bone in his body, he can only admire the skill & talents of the works produced by the very many art forms on shown in the South West.